 Treatment for Vertebral Artery Dissection

-To diagnose vertebral artery dissection, your doctor will request a magnetic resonance angiography, a combination of a magnetic resonance imaging test (MRI) paired with angiography, which can capture images of the vertebral arteries.
+To diagnose vertebral artery dissection, after obtaining informed consent, your doctor will request a magnetic resonance angiography, a combination of a magnetic resonance imaging test (MRI) paired with angiography, which can capture images of the vertebral arteries.

 The doctor usually lets the dissection heal on its own if the arterial dissection occurs without a stroke or brain hemorrhage.
 During recovery, though, they may prescribe supportive care such as an anticoagulation treatment to lower the risks of blood clots.

 If the vertebral dissection caused a stroke, the doctor may recommend an endovascular treatment to remove the blood clot.
 Depending on the severity of the tear and other potential health complications, the doctor may recommend an angioplasty, endovascular embolization, intracranial stenting, or surgery.